quicwg/ops-drafts/draft-ietf-quic-manageability.md

 This document is focused on the protocol as presently defined in
 {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
-Non-invariant parts of the wire image as described herein and in those documents cannot be used to identify QUIC as a protocol, and cannot be relied upon to infer behavior of versions of future versions of QUIC.
+Non-invariant parts of the wire image as described herein and in those documents cannot be used to identify QUIC as a protocol, and cannot be relied upon to infer behavior of future versions of QUIC.

 ## QUIC Packet Header Structure {#public-header}